Margaret Qualley: 2019–present: Breakthrough and expansion

 In 2023, Qualley executive produced and starred in the erotic thriller Sanctuary opposite Christopher Abbott.
-In the same year, she appeared in director Yorgos Lanthimos's surrealist fantasy film Poor Things, along with Emma Stone and Mark Ruffalo.
-In 2024, Qualley and Geraldine Viswanathan starred in director Ethan Coen's comedy road film Drive-Away Dolls.
-She reunited with Lanthimos and Stone in Kinds of Kindness, playing four different characters in three separate storylines.
-The film premiered at the 77th Cannes Film Festival.
-She starred in the body horror film The Substance with Demi Moore and Dennis Quaid, which also premiered at the 77th Cannes Film Festival.
+Also in 2023, she appeared in Yorgos Lanthimos's surrealist fantasy film Poor Things, with Emma Stone and Mark Ruffalo.
+In 2024, Qualley and Geraldine Viswanathan starred in Ethan Coen's comedy road film Drive-Away Dolls.
+She reunited with Lanthimos and Stone in Kinds of Kindness, playing four characters in three separate storylines.
+The film premiered at the 2024 Cannes Film Festival.
+She starred in the body horror film The Substance with Demi Moore and Dennis Quaid, which also premiered at the 2024 Cannes Film Festival and earned her a Golden Globe nomination for Best Supporting Actress.

-In 2025, Qualley co-starred in Richard Linklater's Blue Moon which premiered at the 75th Berlin International Film Festival in February.
-She next starred in Ethan Coen's detective comedy film Honey Don't! that had its world premiere at the 2025 Cannes Film Festival, and had a small part in Happy Gilmore 2.
-She is set to co-star in John Patton Ford's upcoming black comedy thriller How to Make A Killing with Glen Powell and Ridley Scott's The Dog Stars with Jacob Elordi and Josh Brolin.
+In 2025, Qualley co-starred in Richard Linklater's Blue Moon, which premiered at the 75th Berlin International Film Festival in February.
+She next starred in Ethan Coen's detective comedy film Honey Don't!, which premiered at the 2025 Cannes Film Festival, and had a small part in Happy Gilmore 2.
+She co-starred in John Patton Ford's black comedy thriller How to Make a Killing (2026) with Glen Powell and Ridley Scott's The Dog Stars with Jacob Elordi and Josh Brolin.
+In September 2026, it was reported that she had joined the untitled biopic of Fred Astaire, starring Tom Holland.

 Personal life

-As of November 2019, Qualley lived in New York.
-Qualley formerly lived in Los Angeles with her sister Rainey, whom she described as "my idol, my best friend in the whole world".
+Qualley was living in New York City in 2019.
+She previously lived in Los Angeles with her sister Rainey.

 Qualley was briefly romantically linked to Pete Davidson in 2019.
-She began dating actor Shia LaBeouf in 2020 after they were co-stars in Rainey's music video "Love Me Like You Hate Me".
+She began dating actor Shia LaBeouf in 2020 after they were co-stars in her sister Rainey's music video "Love Me Like You Hate Me".
 Qualley and LaBeouf's relationship ended in January 2021 after he became the subject of several controversies, including a lawsuit for sexual battery and assault brought by his ex-girlfriend, singer FKA Twigs.
-In September 2021, Qualley told Harper's Bazaar that she believed FKA Twigs's allegations.
+In September 2021, Qualley told Harper's Bazaar that she believed FKA Twigs' allegations.

-Qualley married musician Jack Antonoff on August 19, 2023.
+Qualley married musician Jack Antonoff on August 19, 2023, and would later star in the music videos for the songs “Tiny Moves” and "You and Forever" by his band Bleachers.
 She is the subject of the 2023 song "Margaret", a song by Lana Del Rey from her album Did You Know That There's a Tunnel Under Ocean Blvd.
+Qualley and Antonoff separated in July 2026 after three years of marriage.